Hello and thanks for joining us!

 Yes!
 Please come and get involved 😊

 The first step is to play with the language, and get familiar with writing Unison code.
-Also come join the slack, and browse through the issue tracker to see what's going on.
+Also, come join the Discord, and browse through the issue tracker to see what's going on.

 Contributing Unison code